paraita/ns-watcher/README.md

 # ns-watcher

+This project allows to add nodesources to a ProActive Resource Manager by adding well-formed yml files into a specified folder.
+It's purpose is to ease frequent adds and removals of node sources and is **NOT** ready for a production use.

 ## Requirements

-This project allows to add nodesources to a ProActive Resource Manager by adding well-formed yml files into a specified folder.
 For this, the project assumes the following:

 * we have credentials for the RM